 For the standard maker or small business, the integration of 3D printing usually comes in the form of FDM or SLA technology.
-These are the two processes that the average 3D printing enthusiast is most familiar with, as other techniques often come in the form of expensive and bulky industrial machinery.
+These are the two processes that the average 3D printing enthusiast is most familiar with, as other techniques are oftentimes too expensive and require bulky industrial machinery.

 But once upon a time, both FDM and SLA technology were restricted to industrial use, as no affordable desktop-sized option existed.
-Now, a similar renaissance of accessibility seems to be taking hold of selective laster sintering technology, a 3D printing method that uses a high-powered laser to sinter powder material into solid 3D objects.
+Now, a similar renaissance of accessibility seems to be taking hold of selective laser sintering, a 3D printing technology that uses a high-powered laser to sinter powder material into solid 3D objects.

 Last year, the Massachusetts 3D printer manufacturer Formlabs announced the Fuse 1, a $9,999 SLS 3D printer that has yet to surface on the market.
-However, out in Kraków, Poland, the 3D printing company Sinterit has been working for years to fit this technology into a compact and inexpensive machine named Lisa.
+However, tucked within the vicinity of the breathtaking pre-war architecture in Kraków, Poland, the 3D printing company Sinterit has been working for over three years to fit this industrial process into a compact and inexpensive machine named Lisa.

 What makes the Sinterit Lisa so unique is the successful integration of SLS technology into a compact and easy to use machine.
 Generally speaking, there are a number of advantages that SLS technology offers over FDM and SLA, such as the ability to print without supports, nest multiple objects in a single printer, and produce parts that offer increased durability and temperature resistance.

-The Sinterit Lisa manages to boast these same benefits at a major fraction of the cost.
+The Sinterit Lisa manages to claim these same benefits at a major fraction of the cost.
 The printer is designed for small business, designers, or engineers that need functional prototypes and parts.